 Like all things related to resource allocation, there's a lot more to resource loading than meets the eye.
 Let's dig into the details so you can understand how to use resource loading effectively.

 Resource loading calculates the time it will take to complete project tasks based on resource availability, that is, the amount of work your project team is programmed to take on.

 Resource management software can help you build the equation, but it's good to understand the reasoning behind the formula.
 Thankfully, it's pretty easy concept to understand.

 If it were a math problem, it would look like this:

 Available hours to perform the work

-In this article, I’ll focus on calculating the denominator—resource availability.
-Assuming team members are 100% available to the project and the standard work week is 40 hours, then you simply multiply 40 hours by the number of available resources, and by the time period (in weeks) for project completion.
-Right?
+Assuming team members are 100% available to the project and the standard work week is 40 hours, then you simply multiply 40 hours by the number of available resources, and then by the number of weeks.

-Wrong.
+What's wrong with the math there?
 We’re talking about humans, not robots.
-When was the last time you produced 8 hours of work uninterrupted?
+When was the last time you produced eight hours of work uninterrupted?
 What about meetings?
 Coffee breaks?
 Bathroom breaks?
 Never mind paid time off and sick leave.

 Resource Loading vs. Resource Leveling

 Now that I’ve covered resource loading, you may be wondering about another commonly used resource management technique—resource leveling.
 The table below summarizes the key differences between resource loading and resource leveling.